SequAna-Ukon/SequAna_course2024/README.md

 # Objectives

-The main objective of this course is to empower participants with the theoretical and practical knowledge to sequence their genome of interest using ONT and analyze it, including a practical hand-out in the basics of command line, scripting, and the use of computational tools for genome assemblies and several genome downstream analyses.
+The main objective of this course is to empower participants with the theoretical and practical knowledge to sequence their genome of interest using ONT and analyze it, including a practical hand-out in the basics of the command line, scripting, and the use of computational tools for genome assemblies and several genome downstream analyses.

 The objective of this course is not for you to become proficient or masterful of the techniques.
 We will be covering (we have only 5 working days!), nor to perfectly create results for publication.
 The critical part is the journey, not the destination.
 Please feel free to take your time.
 Any proficiency gained in the techniques we cover will likely be extremely valuable to you as a research scientist.